Full Spectrum CBD vs. CBD Isolate

 THC is the psychoactive cannabinoid within the marijuana plant, and is classified as a Class B controlled drug in the UK.
-Full Spectrum CBD contains only trace amounts of THC and must be below the legal 0.3% range of certified hemp strains (FYI - our range contains circa 0.2%).
+Full Spectrum CBD contains only trace amounts of THC and must be below the legal 0.2% range of certified hemp strains.

 Today’s CBD takeaway